Hangcil/fmincon-with-Cpp/README.md

 2. Powell
 3. Powell-modified (Sargent form)
 4. Rosenbrock
-5. exterior-point (available when there is constraint)
+5. exterior-point (default when there is constraint)
 # Example:
 ```c++
 #include <iostream>